 Elementary technology icon (cut off)A white elementary technology icon that's been cut off

-A visualiser, or document camera as it’s also known, is an amazing tool for a teacher and can unlock endless possibilities for teaching.
-You can replace the libraries of best practices and models with the visualiser.
+A visualiser, or document camera, is an amazing tool for teachers and can unlock endless possibilities for teaching.
+Replacing the libraries of best practices and models with the visualiser.
 Reaching the model work naturally by annotating a worksheet with answers found in cooperation with students.

-It may be the case that you’ve had a visualiser for a while now and never seen the use.
-Maybe its unplugged and forgotten.
-Serving as a place to put paper on top of after trying it out and thinking it just wasn’t for you.
+It may be the case that your school or Multi-Academy Trust has had visualisers for a while now and never saw the use.
+Maybe they're unplugged and forgotten.
+Becoming a place to put paper after trying it out and thinking it just wasn’t useful for them.

-The visualiser is for everyone.
+The visualiser really is for everyone.
 The first thing you should check before using the visualiser, however, is the space its being used in.
-Is it in the corner of your desk with all the wires and paper and pens?
-Or is it in a clearer area where you can easily manipulate the studied object or annotate the sheet being discussed.
-If you can’t easily interact with the thing that’s being studied, then it’ll be just as hard for your class to do so from their desks.
+Is it in the corner of the desk with all the wires and paper and pens?
+Or is it in a clearer area where it can be easily used to study objects or annotate the sheet being discussed.
+If you can’t easily interact with the thing that’s being studied, then it’ll be just as hard for your class to feel engaged.

 Each lesson is an opportunity

-What you use your visualiser for is ultimately up to your discretion.
-One of the most effective uses, however, must be modelling.
+What you use a visualiser for is ultimately up to the person using it.
+One of the most effective uses has to be modelling.
 Working with your class towards an answer that everyone feels they made together.
 (Even if it was mostly guided by yourself).
-This not only lets you gauge the understanding of the class for a given subject, but it also lets students voice out their thoughts instead of working off just their own ideas.
+This not only lets you check the understanding of the class for a subject, but it also lets students voice out their thoughts and share instead of working off just their own ideas.

 A white elementary technology icon that's been cut off